Ahhh, stress dreams.

 Losing or forgetting where you parked your car is also a regular stress dream for adults.

-Forgetting where you park your car in your dream could be related to connection.
+Forgetting where you park your car in your dream could be related to the connection.

 So what does this stress dream mean for you?